-Your vessel may be equipped with electrically powered trim tabs (see Figure 2.19.1).
-If installed, the trim tabs are located on the bottom of the hull at the transom and are used to assist in leveling your vessel caused by uneven weight distribution or strong cross winds.
+Your vessel is equipped with electrically powered trim tabs.
+The trim tabs are located on the bottom of the hull at the transom and are used to assist in leveling your vessel caused by uneven weight distribution or strong cross winds.
 The use of trim tabs may also increase your operator visibility, particularly during initial acceleration.